Farama-Foundation/Arcade-Learning-Environment/README.md

 ## ALE releases

 Releases before v.0.5 are available for download in our previous [website](http://www.arcadelearningenvironment.org/).
-For the latest releases, please check our releases [page](https://github.com/mgbellemare/Arcade-Learning-Environment/releases) page.
+For the latest releases, please check our releases [page](https://github.com/mgbellemare/Arcade-Learning-Environment/releases).

 ## List of command-line parameters